mborik/GPMD85Emulator/README.md

 - **ikon/SinDiKat**
   - translation of comments in classes from slovak language
 - **mikezt/zeroteam**
-  - quick-search in file-selector and beta-testing
+  - quick-search in file-selector, bugfixes and beta-testing
 - **Staon**
   - fixing compatibility bug in file-selector's ScanDir